mskcc/tempo/docs/variant-annotation-and-filtering.md

 From the merged callset, any variant is filtered based on a minimum number of supporting callers (1 for exome, 2 for genome).
 If a caller produced a filter flag for the variant, it is not considered to be a supporting caller.

-Before any further processing, the variants are converted from vcf to bedpe file using [svtools vcftobedpe](https://github.com/hall-lab/svtools).
-Many downstream tools require bedpe or similar format.
-You can find more information about the bedpe file format [here](https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format).

 The merged callset is converted from vcf to bedpe using [svtools](https://github.com/hall-lab/svtools/tree/master/svtools) and the following filters are applied:
 - `mappability` and `repeat_masker`: One or both breakends is in a repeat, low-mappability, or hard-to-sequence region.
 More details in the [reference file description](reference-files.md#repeatmasker-and-mappability-blacklist).
 - `pcawg_blacklist_bed`: One or both breakends is in a region that PCAWG has blacklisted.